Liar (Camila Cabello song)

-"Liar" is a song by Cuban-American singer Camila Cabello, from her second studio album Romance (2019).
-The pop song was written by Cabello, Ali Tamposi, Andrew Watt, Jon Bellion, Jordan Johnson, Stefan Johnson, Lionel Richie, Jenny Berggren, Jonas Berggren, Malin Berggren, and Ulf Ekberg.
+"Liar" is a song by American singer and songwriter Camila Cabello from her second studio album Romance (2019).
+It was released alongside "Shameless" on September 5, 2019, as a double lead single from the album.
+The song was written by Cabello, Ali Tamposi, Andrew Watt, Jon Bellion, Jordan Johnson, Stefan Johnson, Lionel Richie, Jenny Berggren, Jonas Berggren, Malin Berggren, and Ulf Ekberg.
 Production was handled by Watt, The Monsters & Strangerz and Bellion.
-It was released by Epic Records and Syco Music as a double lead single with "Shameless" on September 5, 2019.

 "Liar" consists of trumpets, bass drums and horns, and contains samples of Richie's 1983 song "All Night Long (All Night)" and Ace of Base's 1992 song "All That She Wants".
 The lyrics depict Cabello's rekindled emotions for a former partner.

-"Liar" peaked at number 21 on the UK Singles Chart, number 31 on the Australian ARIA Singles Chart, and at number 52 on the US Billboard Hot 100.
+It peaked at number 21 on the UK Singles Chart, number 31 on the Australian ARIA Singles Chart, and at number 52 on the US Billboard Hot 100.
 It was certified platinum in Australia, Brazil, Canada, Norway, Poland, and the United States.

 An accompanying music video was directed by Dave Meyers and depicts Cabello trapped inside a time loop sequence.
 The time loop was compared to Groundhog Day (1993) and Russian Doll (2019), while the music video itself was compared to Inception (2010).
 Cabello performed the song at several televised events.

 Release

-From August 31 to September 1, 2019, Cabello posted several teasers regarding her second project titled Romance (2019) to her social media accounts, which were scheduled to be released on September 5, 2019.
+From August 31 to September 1, 2019, Cabello posted several teasers regarding her second project titled Romance (2019) to her social media accounts, which were scheduled to be released on September 6, 2019.
 The teasers included an image of Cabello seated around pillars signed 'R', a spoken-word video about love, and a clip of a key unlocking her mechanical heart.
 The first installment for the project was announced on September 3, 2019, as she uploaded a 15-second video of tarots displaying the names of the double singles "Shameless" and "Liar".
 Cabello explained her decision to release both songs simultaneously in a 2019 interview with Zach Sang, stating that she wanted people to become familiar with the sound of Romance.
 The senior vice president of Epic Records, Sandra Afloarei acknowledged that the dual promotion of both songs had a positive impact on radio stations and considered it to be "a sign of the times".